doxygen/doxygen/addon/doxycommentview/README.md

 If desired you can set the port for the webserver using `--port` and point to the location of the doxygen binary using `--doxygen`

+Furthermore you can display the doxygen version used at the top of the output using `--version` and the warnings emitted by doxygen at the bottom of the output by means of `--debug`.

 Once the server is started, point your browser to the index page

     firefox http://localhost:8000/index.html